wwy-wwy-wwy/Biomolecular-Condensates/README.md

 # Condensate Speckle

+### Anqi Chen, Wenyun Wang, Hanyue Wang

 This package is designed to study the decay behaviour of FUS protein.
-We start with an autoregressive model for timeseries to extract the decay time from intensity fluctuations at some certain points and will then study the correlation function.
-Ultimately, mapping out the decaying behavior with respect to aging time and position in the condensate provides a deeper insight into the liquid-to-transition mechanism.
+It utilizes a first-order autoregressive model for timeseries to extract the decay time from intensity fluctuations at some certain points, and then gives the correlation function.
+Ultimately, the package can be used to map out the decay behavior with respect to aging time and position in the condensate.

+Notebook documentation.py will provide tutorial for usage of the package.